sjsu-library/unionist/_items/unionist--image-0312.md

 relatedTextIssue: 1834-04-10 p.03.30
 filename:
-caption: Cover to <em>The Tree of Hate</em> by Philip Wayne Powell, one of the most important books to cover the so-called "Black Legend" of Spanish cruelty.
+caption: Cover to <em>The Tree of Hate</em> by Philip Wayne Powell, one of the most important studies of the "Black Legend" of Spanish cruelty.
 order: '723'
 layout: items_item
 collection: items